Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 The "source" file extension is rooted from GNU Bash, which means read the file and assign the variable defined in it.

 ### META_APPLICATION_IDENTIFIER
-Application's identifier, application's name with limitation posed by other software
+Application's identifier, application's name with limitation posed by the underlying platform

 ### Software Directories Configuration(S.D.C.)
 This section defines and determines the directories referred by the software